Homeowner Insurance Claims And Their Effect On Premiums

-Homeowner Insurance Claims and Their Effect On Premiums by Brian Cartwright
+Homeowner Insurance Claims And Their Effect On Premiums By Brian Cartwright

 Many clients are reluctant to report claims on their homeowner’s insurance policies.
 Their single greatest fear is that it will increase their future premiums.
 Whether or not your rates increase depends on multiple factors, including who your insurer is, how long you have been with them, what type of claim you are filing, and how many claims in the past that you have filed.
 Generally speaking, homeowner’s insurance claims based on weather-related events (e.g., tornado, hail, wind, etc.) typically do not result in an increase in your premium.
 Be advised, however, some carriers will increase your deductible when the Policy is renewed.